Vaishnavi-Kahar/FloorPlanManagementSystem/README.md

 ## 2. Cost Estimation - Time and Space

-#### Efficient Algorithms
-- **AVL Trees**: Used for conflict resolution to ensure balanced and efficient data retrieval.
-- **Dijkstra's Algorithm**: Employed for finding the shortest path in the recommendation system.

 #### Data Structures:
 - **MongoDB:** Used for database storage due to its flexibility and scalability.
-- **Redis:** Used for caching frequently accessed data to optimize time and space complexity.

-#### Efficient Algorithms:

-- **Conflict Resolution:** Uses a custom algorithm to resolve conflicts based on timestamps and priority.
-- **Version Control:** Maintains different versions of floor plans to track changes and rollback if necessary.

 ### Code Snippet